Kodiak bear: Size

 Kodiak bear's skull at the Smithsonian National Museum of Natural History.

 Kodiak bears are the largest brown bear and are even comparable in size to polar bears.
 This makes Kodiak bears and polar bears the two largest members of the bear family and the largest extant terrestrial (Note: Treating Pinnipeds as marine mammals.) carnivorans.

 The standard method of evaluating the size of bears is by measuring their skulls.
 Most North American hunting organizations and management agencies use calipers to measure the length of the skull (back of sagittal crest on the back of the skull to the front tooth), and the width (maximum width between the zygomatic arches — "cheek bones").
 The total skull size is the sum of these two measurements.
 The largest bear ever killed in North America was from Kodiak Island, with a total skull size of 78.1 cm, and eight of the top 10 brown bears listed in the Boone and Crockett record book are from Kodiak.
 The average skull size of Kodiak bears that were killed by hunters in the first five years of the 21st century was 63.8 cm for boars, and 55.4 cm for sows.

-Also, an individual named Teddy, which portrayed a killer bear in the movie Grizzly, stood 3.4 m tall on its hind legs and was the largest bear in captivity at the time.
+In addition, an individual named Teddy, which portrayed a killer bear in the movie Grizzly, stood 3.4 m tall on its hind legs and was the largest bear in captivity at the time.

-Life history

-Distribution and density
+Distribution and Habitat

 This brown bear population occurs only on the islands of the Kodiak Archipelago (Kodiak, Afognak, Shuyak, Raspberry, Uganik, Sitkalidak, and adjacent islands).
 The Kodiak bear population was estimated to include 3,526 bears in 2005, yielding an estimated archipelago-wide population density of 270 bears per 1000 km^{2} (700 per 1000 sq. mi).
 During the past decade [when?], the population has been slowly increasing.

 Home range

 Bears on Kodiak are naturally active during the day, but when faced with competition for food or space, they adopt a more nocturnal (active at night) lifestyle.
 This behavior is especially evident in the bears that live near and within Kodiak City.
 Kodiak bears do not defend territories, but they do have traditional areas that they use each year (home ranges).
 Because of the rich variety of foods available on Kodiak, the bears on the archipelago have some of the smallest home ranges of any brown bear populations in North America and a great deal of overlap occurs among the ranges of individual bears.
 Home ranges of adult sows on Kodiak Island average 50 sqmi, while boar home ranges average 97 sqmi.

+A part of Uganik Bay on Kodiak Island, a common feeding spot for Kodiak Bears.